32 Food Insecurity Survey Questions for Effective Research

 Why and When to Use This Type of Survey

-You know kids experience food insecurity differently, so your food questionnaire survey needs a special lens.
-The Child Food Security Supplement zooms in on the youngest household members so you can see what adult-focused questions miss.
+You know kids experience food insecurity differently, so your food questionnaire survey needs a special lens that really fits them.
+The Child Food Security Supplement zooms in on the youngest household members so you can spot what adult-focused questions miss.

-Here’s the thing: Kids may be shielded from the harshest hunger, but they still notice when the cupboard is bare or when meals suddenly get very “creative.”
-These food questionnaire survey questions help you capture their unique story so school nurses, counselors, and youth agencies can turn that insight into practical solutions.
+Here’s the thing: Kids may be shielded from the harshest hunger, but they still notice when the cupboard is bare or when meals suddenly get very “creative” with leftovers.

 Sample Questions